Elite Hackers: Stealing NSA Secrets Is ‘Child’s Play’

 A second source, who also worked at TAO, told The Daily Beast, “most of the security was your co-workers checking to see that you had your badge on you at all times.”

-The NSA—and recently TAO in particular—have suffered a series of catastrophic data breaches.
-On top of the Snowden incident and this newly-scrutinized 2015 breach, NSA contractor Hal Martin allegedly hoarded a trove of computer code and documents from the NSA and other agencies in the U.S. Intelligence Community.
+The NSA—and recently TAO in particular—has suffered a series of catastrophic data breaches.
+On top of the Snowden incident and this newly scrutinized 2015 breach, NSA contractor Hal Martin allegedly hoarded a trove of computer code and documents from the NSA and other agencies in the U.S. intelligence community.
 Martin worked with TAO, and he ended up storing the material in his car and residence, according to prosecutors.
 Like Snowden, Martin was a contractor and not an employee of the NSA, as was Reality Winner, who allegedly leaked a top-secret report about Russian interference in the U.S. election to news site The Intercept.

 Then there’s the incident now in the news.
 Israeli operatives broke into the systems of the Russian cybersecurity firm Kaspersky Lab, officials told The Washington Post.
 On those systems were samples of sophisticated NSA hacking tools; a TAO employee had brought them home and placed them on his home computer.
 That machine was running Kasperky software, which allegedly sent the NSA tools back to Moscow.